 With a coastal length of 21 kilometres, Diu has plenty of beaches to explore.
 Chakratirth Beach has a beautiful coastline, and with the sea projecting into the mainland, it looks more like a lagoon.
-It is a quiet, sequestered beach which is still developing and a sucker for spectacular sunsets.
+It’s a quiet, sequestered beach and one of the best places to visit in Diu for spectacular sunsets.

 Which is your favourite beach in Diu?